liferay/liferay-screens/ios/Documentation/DDLFormScreenlet.md

 ## Delegate

-This widget delegates some events in an object that conforms `DDLFormWidgetDelegate` protocol.
+This screenlet delegates some events in an object that conforms `DDLFormScreenletDelegate` protocol.
 This protocol allows to implement the following methods:

 - `onFormLoaded(record)`: called when the form is loaded.
 The `record` will contain only field definitions.